ashish259/Interior_design_mainpage/README.md

 ## Note

 For this project I took around 3 ` to 4 hours` to complete it.
-The major portion of my time spent in working on designing the cards with line and dots.

 <p align="right">(<a href="#top"> back to top </a>)</p>